We may earn money or products from the companies mentioned in this post.

 As you may recall from your beginning scuba course, water conducts heat away from the body 20 times faster than air.
 In cold water, an exposure suit is a necessity in order to remain comfortably warm and avoid hypothermia.
 A dry suit does an excellent job of this by keeping water out and by having a layer of air around the body to warm us.

 Diving in a dry suit is different than when you use other kinds of exposure protection.
 There is air inside which has an effect on buoyancy and the amount of weight you carry.
 It is highly recommended to get some specific orientation or training.
-A dry suit specialty course by PADI or another such training organization which contains confined and open water training can give you the skills and confidence to effectively and comfortably use your dry suit.
+A dry suit specialty course by PADI or another such training organization that contains confined and open water training can give you the skills and confidence to effectively and comfortably use your drysuit.

 Membrane suits are made up of layers of material.
 When there are 3 layers it is called trilaminate.
 These suits will keep the water out, but provide little warmth.
 They dry quickly and are easy to keep clean.
 Membrane suits are also more versatile.
 They generally fit more loosely and you adjust warmth by adding insulation inside.
 You can go from more temperate diving to extreme cold ice diving by switching to a thicker undergarment.